theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 ## Configuring Clients

-As far as clients are concerned, they should only know about `smartproxy.example.test`, and should never need to connect directly to a smartproxy.
+As far as clients are concerned, they should only know about `smartproxy.example.net`, and should never need to connect directly to a smartproxy.
 That has to be configured for Puppet, goferd, and for RHSM/Yum.

 ### Using katello-client-bootstrap

 [katello-client-bootstrap](https://github.com/Katello/katello-client-bootstrap) is designed to configure a machine to be used with an exiting Katello environment.
 It can also configure Puppet properly for us and supports [setting a separate Puppet CA and Puppet CA port in current Git](https://github.com/Katello/katello-client-bootstrap/pull/250).

-To attach clients to the load-balanced proxy, we just have to pass `--server smartproxy.example.test` and `--puppet-ca-port 8141`, `bootstrap.py` will take care of the rest.
+To attach clients to the load-balanced proxy, we just have to pass `--server smartproxy.example.net` and `--puppet-ca-port 8141`, `bootstrap.py` will take care of the rest.

 ### Manual registration

 Instead of using `bootstrap.py`, the client can also be registered manually.
 However, we recommend using `bootstrap.py` since it handles these extra manual steps for you.

-After installing `katello-ca-consumer` RPM from `http://smartproxy.example.test/pub/katello-ca-consumer-latest.noarch.rpm` `/etc/rhsm/rhsm.conf` and `/etc/yum.repos.d/redhat.repo` will contain the hostname of whichever proxy served the initial request and not `smartproxy.example.net` as we'd like it.
-Thus, when registering the system with `subscription-manager`, we have to pass `--serverurl=https://smartproxy.example.test:8443/rhsm --baseurl=https://smartproxy.example.test/pulp/repos` to update those two config files.
+After installing `katello-ca-consumer` RPM from `http://smartproxy.example.net/pub/katello-ca-consumer-latest.noarch.rpm` `/etc/rhsm/rhsm.conf` and `/etc/yum.repos.d/redhat.repo` will contain the hostname of whichever proxy served the initial request and not `smartproxy.example.net` as we'd like it.
+Thus, when registering the system with `subscription-manager`, we have to pass `--serverurl=https://smartproxy.example.net:8443/rhsm --baseurl=https://smartproxy.example.net/pulp/repos` to update those two config files.

-Additionally Puppet needs to be configured to talk to the PuppetCA on the dedicated port on `smartproxy.example.test`, so the `puppet.conf` needs the following lines:
+Additionally Puppet needs to be configured to talk to the PuppetCA on the dedicated port on `smartproxy.example.net`, so the `puppet.conf` needs the following lines:

 ```
-server = smartproxy.example.test
+server = smartproxy.example.net
-ca_server = smartproxy.example.test
+ca_server = smartproxy.example.net
 ca_port = 8141
 ```